 Viewing entries tagged with 'International'

-One of the most pervasive and persistent problems of privacy and data protection in the digital age is how to move the burden from consumers to read terms and conditions for services they are using, to the service providers to ensure they are clearly explaining the choices that consumers have, and the consequences for them.
+One of the most persistent problems of privacy and data protection in the digital age moving the responsibility from consumers needing to read terms and conditions for services they’re using to those services clearly explaining the choices and consequences that consumers have.
+We all know the problem, and it has been presented in several very striking ways.
+We’ve seen researchers print out and measure the length of the privacy policies and terms and conditions of popular services.

 Sir Bruce Houlton Slane Charles Mabbett